 The advanced prostheses and minimally invasive technique implemented by Dr Kim allows little damage to the surrounding tissues and this allows a minimal postoperative pain as well as fast recovery.
 Although pain is subjective and differs from person to person, it is not uncommon to see that patients report a minimal discomfort postoperatively.

 It is our promise that all patients receive customised postoperative care.

 For some patients, general anaesthesia is a risk and/or a financial burden.
-Many procedures at Brisbane/Gold Coast Foot Surgery can be safely performed under local anaesthetics with sedation on a day case basis.
+Many procedures at Brisbane/Gold Coast Foot Surgery can be safely performed under local anaesthetics with/without sedation on a day case basis.
 During your appointment, Dr Kim will explain the pros and cons of each anaesthesia for your procedure.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner